Italy minister says working with Fiat over export measures

 As a result of the meeting, Fiat pledged to keep building cars in Italy while shifting its business model to focus on exports.
 The Industry Ministry said it would set up a working group to examine how to help the company export more.

-Marchionne, who also heads Fiat’s U.S. partner Chrysler, in which Fiat owns a majority stake, said at the Paris auto show on Thursday he had discussed tax breaks on labour costs and exports with Monti.
-(Reporting by Antonella Ciancio; editing by James Jukwey)
+Marchionne, who also heads Fiat’s U.S. partner Chrysler, in which Fiat owns a majority stake, said at the Paris auto show on Thursday he had discussed tax breaks on labor costs and exports with Monti.